Rules Training and Certification

 Rules Officials and Senior Rules Officials have proven their extensive knowledge of the Rules of Golf through test scores on either the PGA/USGA or the FSGA written examination.
 Rules Officials must score 75 or higher on the PGA/USGA annual examination or 85 or higher on the FSGA examination.
 Senior Rules Officials must score 92 or higher on the PGA/USGA examination.
 Both must have also demonstrated their officiating skills to be certified Officials.
 Their duties include applying and interpreting the Rules of Golf, course set-up, starting, scoring, as well as other Officiating duties.

-Click here to view all the FSGA certified Officials in Florida.
+Click here to view all the FSGA certified Officials.

 - Attend EITHER an FSGA One-Day Rules Workshop (Level One) OR a PGA/USGA three day Rules Seminar; AND

 - Attend an FSGA Level Two Officiating Techniques & Common Rules Workshop; (Please see requirement for attending under seminars); AND